jantman/laser-cutter-projects/nametag/README.md

 For the "design" such as it is, I laid out the text in Inkscape and then converted it to a path

-GlowForge printing settings were based on an Amazon review for the aluminum: engraving unknown material, Speed 1000, Power 100, 340 lines per inch, 1 pass, auto focus, material thickness 0.008".
-This was done on an older and very well used GlowForge Pro.
+GlowForge printing settings were based on an Amazon review for the aluminum, and done on an older and very well used GlowForge Pro:

+* Custom/unknown material, thickness 0.008".
+* Pathed text: engraving unknown material, Speed 1000, Power 100, 340 lines per inch, 1 pass, auto focus.
+* Outline/border (used as a cut line): scoring unknown material, Speed 500, Power Full, 1 pass, auto focus.

 My first test, [Original-Pathed.svg](Original-Pathed.svg) engraved quite well but was far too large: